quietui/quiet/docs/docs/components/checkbox-group.md

 </quiet-checkbox-group>
 ```

 ### Changing the orientation

-You can change the orientation of grouped checkboxes by setting the `orientation` attribute to `horizontal` or `vertical`.
+To stack checkboxes on top of each other instead of side by side, set the `orientation` attribute to `vertical`.

 ```html {.example}
 <quiet-checkbox-group label="Places to hide" orientation="vertical">